argokulnath/Pick-Place-Machine/README.md

 # Automated Surface Mount Device (SMD) Pick and Place (P&P) Machine
 # we the Authors share equal rights to this Project and Repository.
 This code is liscenced under GPL v3.0 and any work which is done using this code must mention the Credits to the Authors.
 # Authors: Gokulnath A R <argokulnath@yahoo.co.in>  & Chandrakumar <chandru.ck58@gmail.com>
+(mail id is just for very important communication purposes! any other mails will be ignored)use the comment section or any doubts

+<----------------------------------------------------------------------------------------------------->

-This project is an open source SMD pick and place machine an alternative approach in order to minimize the cost of P&P Machine and customizable according to the user needs.
+* This project is an open source SMD pick and place machine an alternative approach in order to minimize the cost of P&P Machine and customizable according to the user needs.
-We used Arduino and Raspberry PI for this project inorder to be true opensource.
+* We used Arduino and Raspberry PI for this project inorder to be true opensource.
-We used python(RPI) and Arduino(C++) for coding.
+* We used python(RPI) and Arduino(C++) for coding.

 ##Mechanical details
 This code should work for any motors which working principle ia same as an stepper motor